How to Take a Dental Impression for Your Mouth Guard

 For The Best Fit

-When ordering a mouth guard that is truly custom fit, a dental impression of your teeth must be taken.
+When ordering a mouth guard that is custom fit to your teeth, a dental impression must be taken.

 If you’re going through a dental office, a professional will take a nice, clear impression of your teeth.